-Please note that the MALS program will no longer be admitting students interested in this track.
-Prospectives students interested in this track can apply to the new Master's in Data Analysis and Visualization.
+Please note that the MALS program will no longer be admitting students interested in this concentration.
+Prospectives students interested in this concentration can apply to the new Master's in Data Analysis and Visualization.

 MALS 75400 Introduction to the Digital Humanities